dell/helm-charts/charts/karavi-metrics-powerflex/README.md

 $ helm install dell/karavi-metrics-powerflex --namespace karavi --create-namespace --set-file otelCollector.certificateFile=<path-to-certificate-file> --set-file otelCollector.privateKeyFile=<path-to-private-key-file>
 ```

-After installation, there will be a Deployment of a PowerFlex Metrics service in Kubernetes.
+After installation, there will be a Deployment of a Karavi Metrics for PowerFlex service in Kubernetes.
-The PowerFlex Metrics service will automatically start to gather PowerFlex metrics and push them to the OpenTelemetry collector.
+The service will automatically start to gather PowerFlex metrics and push them to the OpenTelemetry collector.

 ## Offline Chart Installation